 Example: Another effect is an increased possibility of heart failure.

 Example: Before the appearance of social networks, people could use chats, forums, and dating sites to communicate with each other.
 Now we have a wide range of social networks: Facebook, Twitter, LinkedIn, Google+, etc.

 These consequences have lead to an increase of pollution levels in the environment.

 Therefore a divorce is a great mental strain for both partners.

 This article was created to help students with writing a cause and effect essay.
 Our advice is not required to be followed exactingly.
 Here you can find a speech about drug addiction.
 We have shown the basic directions, and you are free to apply them in your own way.
 Keep in mind that writing a cause and effect essay will take time and effort, so make sure that you have left time for research and writing, as a good essay simply can’t be completed in a few hours.
 We hope our tips and examples will help you write an awesome essay.
 The last piece of advice is to try hard even if the topic seems hard.
 You can do it!

-You can read about the harmful effects of mobile phones on AnswerShark website.
+You can also read about the causes and harmful effects of mobile phones on AnswerShark website.